 2. Enable Low Power Mode

-On latest MacOS Monterey Update in Selected models,
+On the latest MacOS Monterey Update in Selected models,

 New macOS Monterey comes up with Much need needed feature for Supported MacBook Pro (Early 2016 or later) and MacBook (Early 2016 or later) Model Excluding MacBook Air. if you have then followed the steps below to enable Low Power Mode on MacBook and MacBook Pro.

 - Go to apple logo > System Preferences > Battery > Select Battery > Enable Low Power Mode checkbox.